John Fetterman: Tenure

-To assist with Fetterman's stroke-related speech processing issues, the Senate chamber was outfitted with closed captioning technology at his desk and the front of the chamber.
+According to The New York Times, Fetterman's adjustment to the Senate was "extraordinarily challenging—even with the [extensive] accommodations that have been made to help him adapt".
+To assist with Fetterman's stroke-related speech processing issues, the Senate chamber was outfitted with closed captioning technology at his desk and at the front of the chamber.

 In February 2023, Fetterman attended his first Agriculture Committee hearing.
 He asked questions about trade and organic farming, but stumbled slightly over his words.

-Fetterman’s adjustment to the Senate has been “extraordinarily challenging — even with the [extensive] accommodations that have been made to help him adapt.”